th2-net/th2-grpc-service-generator/README.md

 }
 ```
 ## Command line
-You can run this project using command line.
+You can run this project using the command line.
 In order to this you can refer to the project's artifact which is used in Gradle protobuf's plugin.

-First argument should be directory or file with ``FileDescriptorSet``.
-Second argument is output directory.
-After that arguments you can set options (Example: `--pythonPath=./path/to/python`)
+The first argument should be the directory or the file with ``FileDescriptorSet``.
+The second argument is the output directory.
+After those arguments you can set the options (Example: `--pythonPath=./path/to/python`)

-``FileDescriptorSet`` is a special protobuf's object which describe describes proto files.
+``FileDescriptorSet`` is a special protobuf's object which describes the proto files.
 You can generate it with Gradle's protobuf plugin
 ```groovy
 protobuf {
     //...